nukuutos/beaurel-demo/README.md

 ## Timezone specific

 This web app depends on timezones.
 You can get an error on booking if server detects that there's time discrepancy.

-## Database

-This demo uses **Atlas** version of Mongodb.
-Once a day I restore database and clean up yandex s3 bucket.